 Becoming accredited means you’ve worked hard to achieve national distinction as a high quality program.
-The first step is to earn your Member+ status.

 Elevate offers support for programs working toward accreditation through the National Association for the Education of Young Children (NAEYC) or the National Association of Family Child Care (NAFCC).

 Head Start programs are also considered approved or “accredited” and can become a Member Accredited in Elevate.
 Head Start programs are administered by the Office of Head Start (OHS)

 Our Service Navigators are experienced guides who can talk about your program’s needs and find ways to meet them.
 Connect with a Service Navigator.

 Is your program center-based or license-exempt?
 The NAEYC Accreditation Portal gives you access to helpful resources that support accreditation.
 Register for an account.